CrivoiMihail/git-training-workshop/README.md

 # Git worksop

-This is my first git workshop
+This is my first git workshop.